Collecting and disseminating information on agrochemicals

-The project team reviewed 188 Sanitary and Phytosanitary notifications from the World Trade Organization and 27 gazettes issued by the APVMA.
-These reviews highlighted changes to MRLs for markets including Japan, the European Union and Japan.
+The project team reviewed 187 Sanitary and Phytosanitary notifications from the World Trade Organization and 31 gazettes issued by the APVMA.
+These reviews highlighted changes to MRLs for ten key markets including Canada, China, the European Union and Japan.
 During the year there were 56 notifications relevant to wine-grape production, the majority of which were inconsequential because the new MRL did not require a change to the practices already recommended by the AWRI.

 Each year, post-harvest, the project team reviews the latest information on agrochemicals by liaising with regulators, chemical manufacturers, suppliers and end-users.
 Best practice recommendations are then incorporated into a new version of the publication Agrochemicals registered for use in Australian viticulture (commonly known as the ‘Dog book’).
-More than 8,500 copies of the 2019/2020 ‘Dog book’ were produced and distributed in June 2019.
+More than 8,500 copies of the 2020/2021 ‘Dog book’ were produced in June for distribution in July.
 Updates were made to the online search portal and the smart phone agrochemical app, and an electronic version of the ‘Dog book’ was made available through the AWRI website.